Flag-Smasher: Karl Morgenthau

-The first Flag-Smasher was born Karl Morgenthau, the son of a wealthy Swiss banker-turned-diplomat, in Bern, Switzerland.
+The first Flag-Smasher, Karl Morgenthau, is the son of a wealthy Swiss banker-turned-diplomat, in Bern, Switzerland.
 He wanted to follow in his father's footsteps and become a diplomat until his father was trampled to death in a riot at a Latverian embassy.
 He came to believe that humanity needed to do away with the concept of countries and nationalism that made people feel superior to those of different nationalities.

-The Flag-Smasher used terrorism to spread anti-nationalist sentiment.
-He conducted a one-man terrorist campaign in New York City against nationalist symbols, holding hundreds as hostages until the original Captain America captured him.
-Establishing a society he called ULTIMATUM, whose name was an acronym for "The Underground Liberated Totally Integrated Mobile Army To Unite Mankind," he made it an anti-nationalistic terrorist organization and made himself its Supreme Commander.
-With ULTIMATUM, he hijacked an American airliner, held its passengers hostage, and demanded the surrender of Captain America, who joined forces with S.H.I.E.L.D. to thwart his plot.
-For his part, when he confronts the supervillain, Captain America tries to persuade the Flag-Smasher that while his violent methods are unacceptable, his overall goal of world peace and cooperation is laudable and he should promote it by being a positive example, but the fanatic refuses to listen and has to be subdued by force.
+The Flag-Smasher uses terrorism to spread anti-nationalist sentiment.
+He conducts a one-man terrorist campaign in New York City against nationalist symbols, holding hundreds as hostages until Captain America captures him.
+Flag-Smasher establishes ULTIMATUM (Underground Liberated Totally Integrated Mobile Army To Unite Mankind), an anti-nationalistic terrorist organization, with himself its Supreme Commander.
+With ULTIMATUM, he hijacks an American airliner, holds its passengers hostage, and demands the surrender of Captain America, who joins forces with S.H.I.E.L.D. to thwart his plot.
+Captain America tries to persuade the Flag-Smasher that while his violent methods are unacceptable, his overall goal of world peace and cooperation is laudable and he should promote it by being a positive example.
+However, Flag-Smasher refuses to listen and has to be subdued by force.

 The Flag-Smasher later learns that the Red Skull had been funding ULTIMATUM.
-Surviving assassination attempts ULTIMATUM made upon him, he captured the most recent Captain America (John Walker).
-The Flag-Smasher then reluctantly teams up with Captain America, Battle Star, and Demolition-Man in thwarting an ULTIMATUM plot to set off a worldwide electromagnetic pulse that would have rendered all electrically operated machinery useless, feeling that completing such an operation using funding provided by a national symbol such as the Red Skull would have compromised his own integrity.
+Believing that his unwilling association with the Red Skull will diminish his reputation, Flag-Smasher reluctantly teams up with Captain America, Battlestar, and Demolition Man in thwarting ULTIMATUM's plot to set off a worldwide electromagnetic pulse that would have disabled all electrically-powered machinery.

-The Flag-Smasher again makes himself head of ULTIMATUM and attempts to supply armaments to American subversives, but he is thwarted by Moon Knight and the Punisher.
-He then made a new attempt to create anarchy in the United States through distribution of arms to malcontents, but this time, the Punisher and the Ghost Rider thwarted his plot.

-The Flag-Smasher later captures an amnesiac Demolition-Man, but during a battle with U.S. Agent, he falls into the Arctic Ocean.
-Roxxon Oil turned him into a berserker with super-human strength.
-However, he later lost those powers.

 The Flag-Smasher is installed as the ruler of Rumekistan by the V-Battalion as a compromise between powers.
-It is later revealed that the Flag-Smasher had allegedly been assassinated by Domino as part of a series of events that installed Cable as leader of that nation.
+He is later assassinated by Domino, which results in Cable becoming the interim leader of Rumekistan.